-section 6 indicates the default null values for each of the primitive data types when the TABLEDATA data representation is being used.
-Some of the primitive data types have one or more default null values defined (for the "char", "float" and "double" types, an empty cell may be used).
+The representation of null values in the TABLEDATA serialisation are indicated in section 6 for each of the primitive data types.
+Some of the primitive data types have one or more representations of the null value (for the "char", "float" and "double" types, an empty cell may be used).
 Other types ("boolean", "unsignedByte", "short", and "int") have no default null value defined, and thus, when they are needed, they must be defined explicitly via the VALUES element.